PepijnLinden/YogaWebsite/wordpress/wp-content/themes/solid-construction-classic/readme.txt

 stunning.
 Showcase your construction and architectural business through your website in a revolutionary way and increase the number of visitors and clients you get every day.
 To top it all, the theme is translation ready.
 For more details, check out the Theme Instructions at https://catchthemes.com/themes/solid-construction-classic/#theme-instructions, support at https://catchthemes.com/support/ and Demo at https://catchthemes.com/demo/solid-construction/

+For more information about Solid Contruction Classic please go to https://catchthemes.com/themes/solid-construction-classic/

 == Installation ==

-1. In your admin panel, go to Appearance > Themes and click the Add New button.
+1. In your admin panel, go to Appearance -> Themes and click the 'Add New' button.
-2. Click Upload and Choose File, then select the theme's .zip file.
-Click Install Now.
+2. Type in Solid Construction Classic in the search form and press the 'Enter' key on your keyboard.
-3. Click Activate to use your new theme right away.
+3. Click on the 'Activate' button to use your new theme right away.
+4. Go to https://catchthemes.com/themes/solid-construction-classic/#theme-instructions for a guide on how to customize this theme.
+5. Navigate to Appearance -> Customize in your admin panel and customize to taste.

+== Frequently Asked Questions ==

+= Does this theme support any plugins? =

+Theme supports all plugins from catchplugins.com and WooCommerce Plugin.

+= Where can I find theme documentation? =

+You can check our Theme Instructions at https://catchthemes.com/themes/solid-construction-classic/#theme-instructions in the Theme Instructions Tab.

+= Where can I find theme demo? =

+You can check our Theme Demo at https://catchthemes.com/demo/solid-construction/

+= More FAQ =

+For more FAQs, visit https://catchthemes.com/frequently-asked-questions/

+== Header Video ==
+* Header Video will override background

+== Changelog ==

+= 1.0.2 (Released: November 15, 2019) =
+* Updated: Readme file as per the new requirement

+= 1.0.1 (Released: August 01, 2018) =
+* Added: Backward Compatibility for child theme

+= 1.0 (Released: August 01, 2018) =
+* Initial release

+== Copyright ==

+Solid Construction Classic WordPress Theme, Copyright 2018 Catchthemes.com Solid Construction Classic is distributed under the terms of the GNU General Public License v3

-== Credits ==
+== Resources ==

-Images
+* Images
 	All Images are licensed under Creative Commons Zero (CC0) license

 	Header image